ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/008_isis_raw_files.md

 OpenGENIE [supports reading both `.raw` and `.nxs` file formats](http://download.opengenie.org/doc/old_manuals/GENIEUserManual/gdai.htm), however many of its built in commands only work on workspaces created by reading `.raw` files.

-If instruments still require OpenGENIE analysis or reduction code, they will need to either:
+If instruments still require OpenGENIE analysis or reduction code, there will be a need to either:
 - Migrate their code to a supported data reduction/analysis package, for example Mantid.
-- Write a utility which reads in a `.nxs` file, and outputs a corresponding `.raw` formatted file for their analysis code to use (this converter would only need to 'convert' the `.raw` fields which are actually used by the corresponding analysis code).
+- Write a utility which reads in a `.nxs` file, and outputs a corresponding `.raw` formatted file for their analysis code to use.

+OpenGENIE usage does not apply to the immediate-term target instruments for data streaming at the time of writing this document.

 #### Technique-specific tools